zonneplan/KiBot/README.md

 The available options are:

 - **additional_args**: Additional text to add to the KiBot invocation.
-This is experimental and only intended for advanced use.
+This is intended for advanced use, report problems.
 - **config**: The KiBot config file to use.
 The first file that matches `*.kibot.yaml` is used when omitted.
 - **dir**: Output directory for the generated files.
 The current directory is used when omitted.
 - **board**: Name of the PCB file.
 The first file that matches `*.kicad_pcb` is used when omitted.